 “When politics loses its values, it loses its soul”

-Bartolomeo Sorge, born 1929, is an Italian Jesuit and catholic scholar active since the era of St. John XXIII and the Second Vatican Council.
+Bartolomeo Sorge (1929–2020) was an Italian Jesuit and catholic scholar active since the era of St. John XXIII and the Second Vatican Council.
 He was interviewed by Joerg Nies, and young Jesuit currently based in Stockholm.

 Nies: Dear Bartolomeo Sorge, you were born in 1929 on the Isle of Elba; you joined the Society of Jesus in 1946; you're a religious leader and priest.
 You studied at various universities and were the editor of the magazine La Civiltà Cattolica for more than ten years.
 [La Civiltà Cattolica (Italian for Catholic Civilization) is a periodical published by the Jesuits in Rome, Italy.
 It has been published continuously since 1850 and is among the oldest of Catholic Italian periodicals.]
 Later, you founded the Institute of Political Formation in Palermo.
 After that, you edited a magazine called Aggiornamenti Sociali [Magazine and think tank of the Italian Jesuits founded in 1950].
 Today, you live in a Jesuit community in Gallarate (Italy), which is where we're now.